Rama Kulasekhara: Literary evidences

 A medieval Malayalam sloka names the last "Cheraman" as "Rama Varma".

 Patron of Vasubhatta

 Vasubhatta, a famous Yamaka poet of medieval Kerala, names his patron king as "Rama".
 A later commentary on a poem by Vasubhatta says that "Kulasekhara" was the regnal title of king Rama.
 Scholars generally consider this a result of confusion on the part of the commentators (between Sthanu Ravi Kulasekhara and Rama Rajasekhara) who were separated in time from Vasubhatta.
 Some scholars identify king Rama Kulasekhara as the patron of poet Vasubhatta (and with royal dramatist Kulasekhara Varma).
 This view is generally found unacceptable on several counts.

+Accounts of disappearance

+It is popularly believed in the Kerala tradition that the last Chera ruler (the Cheraman Perumal) disappeared from the Kerala "mysteriously" (after having partitioned the Chera kingdom among his kinsmen).
+In a popular version of the legend, the last Chera ruler or the Cheraman Perumal, before his departure from Kerala, converted to Islam (and then travelled to Mecca for the hajj pilgrimage).
+The legends are not clear about the religion the king seems to have converted.
+However, the legend of Cheraman Perumal was used by the later kings in Kerala for the legitimation of their rule.

+Identification of the Cheraman Perumal from the legend with Rama Kulasekhara remains an ambiguous hypothesis.